Windmill Cycle Club Special Event

 Nice to have spare bits:

 Extra set of brake pads, spare gear cable; oil lube; cycle energy gels are great for tired legs on long rides.
 They really can make the difference between finishing a ride or crashing out.
 Always have some spare with you.
 It would be good if someone can volunteer to bring first aid basics.
-Great if someone can bring a post ride tipple (John's toffee vodka went down a treat last time)

 We've built up a great list of essential equipment through trial, error and experience out on the trails.
 Click here to visit out Essential Equipment page.